 Menu options Description Go to > backhaul Opens the Backhaul Performance tab for the backhaul interface associated with the chosen shorthaul interface.
-Provides options to show or hide one or more parts of a data series.
-See Right-click Menu, page 8-92, for descriptions of the options.
+Show/hide right-click menu Provides options to show or hide one or more parts of a data series.
+See Right-click Menu, page 8-94, for descriptions of the options.